Mizu Yokan vs. Neri Yokan: Wagashi Jelly Sweets

-Yokan is a type of Wagashi (traditional Japanese sweet) made from sweet red bean paste “Anko (餡子)” that has been cooked in water and solidified with “Kanten (寒天)” agar.
+Yokan is a type of Wagashi (traditional Japanese confection) made from a sweet red bean paste called Anko (餡子) cooked in water and solidified with agar.

-Yokan comes in several types and the variety called “Neri Yokan (煉羊羹)” is the most common, but for the hot summer months, chilled “Mizu Yokan (水ようかん)” is especially recommended.
+It comes in several types, among which the variety called Neri Yokan (煉羊羹) is the most common.
+But for the hot summer months, I recommend chilled Mizu Yokan (水ようかん).

-The Difference: Mizu Yokan vs Neri Yokan
+Mizu Yokan vs. Neri Yokan

-First of all, Mizu Yokan and Neri Yokan are markedly different in texture.
-The former is watery and jiggly as the word “Mizu (水)” means water in Japanese, while the latter is thick and firm.
+First and foremost, Mizu Yokan and Neri Yokan are remarkably different in texture.
+The former is watery and jiggly, as the word Mizu (水) means water in Japanese, while the latter is thick and firm.

-In terms of the ingredients, this Mizu Yokan consists of “Koshi An (こしあん)” (smooth Azuki red bean paste), sugar, Kanten (agar), and salt.
+As for ingredients, this Mizu Yokan consists of Koshi An/smooth red bean paste, sugar, Kanten/agar, and salt.

-But in general, Neri Yokan keeps much longer than Mizu Yokan and can be used as emergency food.
+But in general, Neri Yokan keeps much longer than Mizu Yokan and can be an emergency food.

-Both Mizu Yokan and Neri Yokan have a gentle, refined sweetness characteristic of Anko paste, but Mizu Yokan is much fresher.
+Both treats have a gentle sweetness characteristic of Anko, but Mizu Yokan is much fresher.